- Please do not bring more than 15 people TOTAL (including any youth–see #2) to the House to facilitate your activity.

 - Gloves MUST be worn when preparing or handling food.
 Gloves are located in a box on the kitchen counter next to the pastries.

-- Please keep all food/drinks in the Conference Room or Dining Area.
-Do not have food in the Family Room or children’s play area.
+- Please keep all food/drinks in the East Wing Dining Area.

 - Volunteers must NOT: